kathariemer/DiscreteEventSimulation_PopulationModel/README.md

 ## Calibration

+### setupJava.m

+Update the matlab environment to invoke methods from the java program.
+This only has to be run once (but should do no harm when repeated).

+It adds the path to the jar file, and therefore allows to run the simulation in MATLAB's environment.
+Since I do not know your folder structure, the script relies on the relative path from the ```Calibration``` folder to the ```JAR```.
+Make sure to run this in the ```Calibration``` folder.

+### Overview of scripts

 A folder of Matlab scripts which integrate the Java application and execute the parameter calibration.
 The table gives an overview of the files and their purpose.

 |File Name |   Purpose |